Visit our Instagram

 Jean Claude Branch

-Family-owned and operated, The Albert’s heritage restoration was led by developer Jean Claude Branch, reflecting a strong commitment to sourcing locally and supporting Australian vintners, farmers, and artisans.
-With extensive experience in heritage restorations and property development across San Francisco, Macau, and Australia, Jean Claude brings a global perspective grounded in respect for local craftsmanship, ensuring guests enjoy an authentic, warm, and memorable experience.
+Family-owned and operated, The Albert’s heritage restoration was led by developer Jean Claude Branch, reflecting a deep commitment to sourcing locally and supporting Australian vintners, farmers, and artisans.
+With extensive experience in heritage restorations and property development across San Francisco, Macau, and Australia, Jean Claude brings a global perspective grounded in respect for local craftsmanship, ensuring guests experience something both authentic and memorable.

-The Albert is one of two nearly identical freestanding buildings, origionally constructed in 1886 by Newtown carriage builders James and John Kearey as their private residences, sharing a common garden and entrance.
-The neighbouring residence was and still is named Boronia House.
-The origional renowned architectural firm was Sheerin & Hennessy, who were behind many significant buildings of the time.
+The Albert is one of two nearly identical freestanding buildings, originally constructed in 1886 by Newtown carriage builders James and John Kearey as private residences, sharing a common garden and entrance.
+The neighbouring residence, Boronia House, still stands today.
+The original architectural firm, Sheerin & Hennessy, were responsible for many significant buildings of the era.

-This period in Sydney's history coincided with the city’s declaration as a metropolis and the granting of self-government to New South Wales.
-Entrepreneurs, such as the Keareys, flourished during this transformative era, which saw the rise of both industrial progress and cultural sophistication.
-The Keareys' ambitious vision resulted in The Albert (originally named Telopia) and Boronia House, which embodied the luxury and refinement of the period.
+This period in Sydney’s history coincided with the city’s declaration as a metropolis and the granting of self-government to New South Wales.
+Entrepreneurs such as the Keareys flourished during this transformative time, which saw the rise of both industrial progress and cultural sophistication.
+Their vision resulted in The Albert (originally Telopea) and Boronia House, both reflecting the luxury and refinement of the period.

-After John Kearey, The Rabone family, and then the Cowlishaw family, lived at 89B Cowles Road, Mosman.
-The house is completed in the Victorian Filigree style.
-The double storey verandah is an ensemble of cast iron columns, friezes, brackets and balustrades, emphasised at the centre by a gable.
-The iron balustrading pattern was registered as NSW design No. 90 in 1881 by Fletcher, Bennett and Frew, Sydney Ironfounders.
-The front boundary is marked by an unusual assemblage of stone fence, cast iron fencing and gates.
+After the Kearey family, the property was occupied by the Rabone family, followed by the Cowlishaw family at 89B Cowles Road, Mosman.
+The home is completed in the Victorian Filigree style, featuring a double-storey verandah with cast iron columns, friezes, brackets, and balustrades, centred by a gable.
+The iron balustrading pattern was registered as NSW Design No. 90 in 1881 by Fletcher, Bennett and Frew, Sydney ironfounders.
+The front boundary is defined by an unusual combination of stone fencing, cast iron fencing, and gates.

 Follow The Albert Mosman on Instagram